graphite-project/graphite-web/docs/config-local-settings.rst

 Cluster Configuration
 ---------------------
 These settings configure the Graphite webapp for clustered use.
 When ``CLUSTER_SERVERS`` is set, metric browse and render requests will cause the webapp to query other webapps in CLUSTER_SERVERS for matching metrics.
-Graphite will use only one successfully matching response to render data.
-This means that metrics may only live on a single server in the cluster unless the data is consistent on both sources (e.g. with shared SAN storage).
-Duplicate metric data existing in multiple locations will *not* be combined.
+Graphite can either merge responses or choose the best response if more than one cluster server returns the same series.

 CLUSTER_SERVERS
   `Default: []`

   The list of IP addresses and ports of remote Graphite webapps in a cluster.
 Each of these servers should have local access to metric data to serve.
-The first server to return a match for a query will be used to serve that data.
-Ex: ["10.0.2.2:80", "10.0.2.3:80"]
+Ex: ["10.0.2.2:80", "http://10.0.2.3:80?format=pickle&local=1"]

+  Cluster server definitions can optionally include a protocol (http:// or https://) and/or additional config parameters.

+  The `format` parameter can be set to `pickle` (the default) or `msgpack` to control the encoding used for intra-cluster find and render requests.

+  The `local` parameter can be set to `1` (the default) or `0` to control whether cluster servers should only return results from local finders, or fan the request out to their remote finders.

 USE_WORKER_POOL
   `Default: True`

   Creates a pool of worker threads to which tasks can be dispatched.
-This makes sense if there are multiple CLUSTER_SERVERS because then the communication with them can be parallelized
+This makes sense if there are multiple CLUSTER_SERVERS and/or STORAGE_FINDERS because then the communication with them can be parallelized.
-  The number of threads is equal to: POOL_WORKERS_PER_BACKEND * len(CLUSTER_SERVERS) + POOL_WORKERS
+  The number of threads is equal to: min(number of finders, POOL_MAX_WORKERS)

   Be careful when increasing the number of threads, in particular if your start multiple graphite-web processes (with uwsgi or similar) as this will increase memory consumption (and number of connections to memcached).

-  POOL_WORKERS_PER_BACKEND
+POOL_MAX_WORKERS
-  `Default: 1`
+  `Default: 10`

-   The number of worker threads that should be created per backend server.
-It makes sense to have more than one thread per backend server if the graphite-web web server itself is multi threaded and can handle multiple incoming requests at once.
+   The maximum number of worker threads that should be created.

-  POOL_WORKERS
-  `Default: 1`

-   A baseline number of workers that should always be created, no matter how many cluster servers are configured.
-These are used for other tasks that can be off-loaded from the request handling threads.

 REMOTE_FETCH_TIMEOUT
   `Default: 6`